TerminatorJ/Spatialformer/README.md

 - Integrated **FlashAttention v2** for efficient long-sequence processing
 - Embedding size was enlarged according to the new gene vocabulary size

+### 🧠 Prediction
+- Aligning everything of prediction with the sp.tl.embed_data function